Chandler High School (Arizona): Cross-credit courses

 At Chandler and all CUSD high school students may swap three semesters (1/2 credits per semester) of Spiritline, Beginning through Advance Dance, Drill Team, Color Guard, Marching Band, Winter guard, or AFJROTC essentially waiving the required one Physical Education credit required for graduation.

 Students which choose applied sciences in areas such as Applied Biology or Applied Agricultural Sciences gain equivalent Science credits.
 Likewise, Economics credits can be awarded like Agricultural Business Management, Business, Business Applications, Marketing, Economics Applications, Family and Consumer Sciences, and vocational courses.

 Community college credits can be awarded through a partnership with Chandler-Gilbert Community College (CGCC) and cooperative credits for vocational courses are provided by East Valley Institute of Technology (EVIT).
 Students must be dually enrolled for the Arizona community college or the Arizona public university system to accept the credits towards a degree.
 CUSD Transportation Department provides routes between Chandler, EVIT, and CGCC with after school hours transportation intended for students participating in activities.

 Advanced Placement (AP) courses are available on school grounds in Mathematics, English, Social Studies, and Science which garner university credits nationwide and is 1 of 8 Arizona high schools offering the International Baccalaureate Diploma Programme.

 Accolades

 Chandler was awarded the Blue Ribbon School during 1982-83 and 1986-87 school years.
 It has also received 7 A+ School of Excellence from the Arizona Education Foundation, the most in the state.

 Statistics

 Chandler has 1,218 students enrolled in the Free Lunch Program, 197 for the Reduced-price Lunch Program, and 610 that are Directly Certified under the National School Lunch Program.

 Extracurricular activities

 Athletics

-Chandler is an Arizona Interscholastic Association (AIA) member school offering boys and girls sports complying with Title IX.
-Student athletes can participate in varsity, junior varsity, and freshmen only teams as well as individual sports.
+Chandler HS is an Arizona Interscholastic Association (AIA) member school offering boys and girls sports complying with Title IX.
+Student athletes can participate in varsity, junior varsity, and freshmen-only teams as well as individual sports.
 Chandler Athletics consist of these sports: